Skip to main content

 Chart-Settings

-You can use the Tealstreet terminal to have multiple Trading View windows to view and manage your positions over multiple trading pairs.
+You can use the Tealstreet terminal to have multiple Trading View charts to view and manage your positions across multiple trading pairs.

 Add-Chart

-• CLick on the "+" button at the top right of the chart window.
+• Click on the "+" button at the top of a module window

 Add-Chart-2